 Signs of An Overtired Baby

 Generally, babies who are overtired show some of the following signs.

 - Your baby will rub her eyes or face.

 - Baby will move his face away from stimulation.

 - Baby will yawn, hiccup, or sneeze often.

-- Baby will fuss and whimper; eventually, the fussing may spiral into full-blown inconsolable crying.
+- She will fuss and whimper.
+Eventually, the fussing may spiral into full-blown inconsolable crying.

 - Baby will become clingy with mom or dad, or with a caregiver, making it impossible to put her down for sleep.

 - Baby will grow increasingly physically active and “wound up” as the awake period wears on.

 Your baby’s overtired signals will be as unique as he is, so it’s best just to watch your baby closely and “learn” his overtiredness signs.